Huntly, New Zealand: History and culture

 Originally settled by Māori, European migrants arrived in the area some time in the 1850s.
-The Huntly name was adopted in the 1870s when the postmaster named it after Huntly, Aberdeenshire in Scotland.
+The Huntly name was adopted in the 1870s when the postmaster named it after Huntly, Aberdeenshire, in Scotland.
 He used an old 'Huntley Lodge' stamp to stamp mail from the early European settlement.
-The Lodge was later dropped and the spelling changed to also drop the additional 'e'.
+The word Lodge was later dropped and the spelling changed to also drop the additional 'e'.

 The railway from Auckland reached Huntly in 1877, when the Huntly railway station was opened.

 Huntly and its surrounding area is steeped in Māori history and falls within the rohe (tribal area) of Waikato-Tainui of the Tainui waka confederation.
-Ngati Mahuta and Ngati Whawhakia are the subtribes in the Huntly area.
+Ngāti Mahuta and Ngāti Whawhakia are the subtribes in the Huntly area.
+Waahi Pa in Huntly was the home of the Māori queen Dame Te Atairangikaahu and of her son the Māori king Tūheitia.

-Huntly is home to Rakaumanga Kura which became one of the first bilingual schools (Māori/English) in New Zealand in 1984.
-Rakaumanga became a kura kaupapa (total immersion, Māori as its first language) in 1994 and is now known by the name Te Whare Kura o Rakaumangamanga.
-The school was first established as a native school in 1896.
+Rakaumanga Native School was established in 1896.
+It was moved to its present site in 1974 to make way for the building of Huntly Power Station.
+It became one of the first bilingual schools (Māori/English) in New Zealand in 1984.
+It became a kura kaupapa (total immersion, Māori as its first language) in 1994 and is now known by the name Te Whare Kura o Rakaumangamanga.

 Marae

 There are a number of marae in and around Huntly, affiliated with the Ngāti Kuiaarangi, Ngāti Mahuta, Ngāti Tai and Ngāti Whāwhākia hapū: Kaitumutumu Marae and Ruateatea meeting house, Te Kauri Marae and Karaka meeting house, Te Ōhākī Marae and Te Ōhākī a Te Puea meeting house, and Waahi Pa and Tāne i te Pupuke meeting house.

-Waahi Pa was the home of the late Māori Queen Dame Te Atairangikaahu and is still the home of her son, the Māori King Tuheitia Paki.
 In October 2020, the Government committed $2,584,751 from the Provincial Growth Fund to upgrade Waahoi Marae and 7 other Waikato Tainui marae, creating 40 jobs.

 Horahora Marae and Maurea Marae are located north of Huntly at Rangiriri.